grasmarcussanti129/ci-hub-automation/CONTRIBUTING.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a pull request.
+6. Request a code review from your peers.

 Please ensure your code adheres to the following:
 - Code style follows the project's conventions.